Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - It should monitor and report the usage through Syslog Message Resouce Monitoring
  - CPU Monitoring
-	 - Generate the syslog alert with p
+	 - Generate the syslog alert with process stats when its usage crosses threshold value
+	 -

 ### 1.1.2 Configuration and Management Requirements
 Which UI's will be provided for the feature?